A church in Northern Ireland, which had a newspaper ad banned for using the biblical word sodomy , has had the ban overturned in the High Court.

 The ad breached CAP Code rules 1.3 (Social responsibility), 4.1 (Harm and offence) and 8.6 and 8.7 (Protection of consumers, safety and suitability)

 An ad for music gigs, in the Guide section of the Guardian, was headlined with the name of the band HOLYFUCK .
 The ad also featured a picture of the band, tour dates and booking information.

 One complainant challenged whether the ad was offensive and inappropriate for use in a supplement that was likely to be seen by children.

 Kilimanjaro Live said Holy Fuck were a Canadian band and that Kilimanjaro had been the bands live promoter in the UK for about 12 months.

-which they did.
-Kilimanjaro said the band were not a controversial act and their name had been used on many gig posters, flyers and tour ads in the time that Kilimanjaro had been working with them without any complaints except the one received by the
+way in which they did.
+Kilimanjaro said the band were not a controversial act and their name had been used on many gig posters, flyers and tour ads in the time that Kilimanjaro had been working with them without any complaints except the one